Ryan Hoch and Kevin Hoffman, BSGE 2009: Forbes 30 Under 30

-“It’s really discouraging sometimes, because I think there could be a lot of innovation in education if it wasn’t so hard,” Hoch said.
+“It’s really discouraging sometimes, because I think there could be a lot of innovation in education if it wasn’t so hard,” Hoch says.

-As a small company with four employees, they said keeping at their goals has been also been a challenge.
+As a small company with four employees, they say keeping their goals in focus has been also been a challenge.

-"We’re figuring out what we can do now, what we need to prioritize, and then working really hard and trying to get as much done as we can," he said.
+"We’re figuring out what we can do now, what we need to prioritize, and then working really hard and trying to get as much done as we can," he says.

 Despite their limitations, they’re proud of the success they’ve made thus far.

-“What we’ve been able to do with just four people, I think it’s unmatched in what you can have in other spaces,” Hoch said.
+“What we’ve been able to do with just four people, I think it’s unmatched in what you can have in other spaces,” Hoch says

-Hoch and Hoffman said they see their engineering education as what gave them the skills needed to pursue opportunities in an unfamiliar area.
+Hoch and Hoffman say they see their engineering education as what gave them the skills needed to pursue opportunities in an unfamiliar area.

-“What the true value of education is it gives you the flexibility to really pursue what you want.
-I’ve been a teacher, a tech consultant, and a startup entrepreneur, and I don’t think I would’ve had the options or abilities or confidence to do those three drastically different things,” Hoch said.
+“The true value of education is it gives you the flexibility to really pursue what you want.
+I’ve been a teacher, a tech consultant, and a startup entrepreneur, and I don’t think I would’ve had the options or abilities or confidence to do those three drastically different things,” Hoch says.
 “I point to my education and my college experience for giving me the ability to feel confident doing that.”

 They say they are grateful for the recognition from Forbes because it pays tribute to the work they’ve done over the last four years.
 They hope it will lead others to recognize the work they’re doing today.